 However, there was one more bounce for the "ball of confusion."
 Another Groove release in April was credited to "Beverly Wright and the Students."
 Was "Shake Till I'm Shook" recorded with the Cues, the 4 Pals, or some other group altogether (the flip is a straight solo)?
 Did Groove accidentally leave the "Four" out of the name?
 Was it a real group called the Students?
 Once again, we have no answer.

 On May 29, the Cues held another Capitol session under their own name.
-The three songs recorded were: "Crackerjack," "The Girl I Love," and "Killer Diller."
+The songs recorded were: "Crackerjack," "The Girl I Love," "Yes Sir," and "Killer Diller."

 In July 1956, Capital released the Cues' "Crackerjack" (led by Jimmy Breedlove)/"The Girl I Love" (fronted by Abel De Costa).
 That record was reviewed on July 21 (both sides "good").
 Other reviews that week were for the Gassers' "Hum De Dum," the Tempters' "I'll See You Next Fall," the El Dorados' "A Fallen Tear," the Spaniels' "Since I Fell For You," the Hurricanes' "Dear Mother," the Phantoms' "The Old Willow Tree," and the 4 Dots' "Peace Of Mind."